 Rachel Stern is a photographer constructing temporary worlds for the camera’s vantage.
 In the spirit of ‘bread and roses’ her photo-based installations demand immediate access to beauty.
 At this intersection of beauty and power, her work is a kitsch paradise, a queer-washed history, and an attempt at hope.

-Rachel Stern (she/her)
+Rachel Stern (She/ Her)

 If You Can Make It